 Fewer row locks are required on the master, which thus achieves higher concurrency, for the following types of statements:

-RBR tends to generate more data that must be logged.
-To
+RBR can generate more data that must be logged.
+To replicate

 statement-based replication writes only the statement to the